-- I dropped one-book-at-a-time rule, and read ten books in parallel.
+- I dropped the one-book-at-a-time rule and read ten books in parallel.
 This way, I would always have at least one book I was excited about in the pipeline.

 - I got rid of notifications from all social media apps (including emails.
-I won a t least one and a half hours per day for reading (check your phone to figure out how much time you spend on social media; all those 15 minutes add up to 2-3 hours per day).
-Currently I restricted all social media to one hour maximum per day.
+I won at least one and a half hours per day for reading (check your phone to figure out how much time you spend on social media; all those 15 minutes add up to 2-3 hours per day).
+Currently, I restrict all social media to one-hour maximum per day.

 - I also hid the social media apps in a folder and kept the reading apps in view.